Key Facts

 Are sugar substitutes safe?

-There are eight sugar substitutes that have been proven to be safe (GRAS) by the U.S. Food and Drug Administration (FDA): saccharin, aspartame, acesulfame-K, sucralose, neotame, advantame, stevoil glycosides (stevia), and luo han guo fruit extracts (monk fruit).
-The FDA has also set an “acceptable daily intake” (ADI) for each sweetener, which is an amount they feel is safe to have each day, and is backed by research.
+There are eight sugar substitutes that are considered safe (GRAS or “generally recognized as safe”) by the U.S. Food and Drug Administration (FDA): saccharin, aspartame, acesulfame-K, sucralose, neotame, advantame, stevoil glycosides (stevia), and luo han guo fruit extracts (monk fruit).
+The FDA has also set an “acceptable daily intake” (ADI) for each sweetener, which is an amount they feel is safe to have each day, and is backed by scientific research.
 ADIs are calculated per kg of body weight.
 Like most foods and nutrients, each individual person has unique nutrition needs based on their body weight.
 Calculating the ADIs for yourself is not important but you may want to stick to having less than 5 packets per day of any artificial sweetener

 Sugar substitutes have not been shown to increase the risk of chronic diseases.
 Even though these substitutes are generally recognized as safe, they do not provide any nutritional benefits.
-The healthiest, most nutrient dense foods and drinks (such as fruits, vegetables, milk and water) do not contain sugar substitutes.
+The most nutritious foods and drinks (such as fruits, vegetables, milk and water) do not contain sugar substitutes.

 Sweetener | ADI* In milligrams (mg) per pound (lb) of body weight | Average sweetness compared to sugar |